CharlieBurton10/luxe_retreat/README.md

 * I want to be able to have a user profile.

 ####  Shopper
-* I want to be able to sort by a specific treatment category.
+* I want to be able to choose a specific treatment category.
 * I want to be able to search by treatment name or description and see the search results.
 * I want to be able to select the treatment quantity and then be able to adjust the quantity in the basket.
 * I want to be able to view the items in my basket.